 o The employer will report any change in business activity, address, ownership or the management to ESIC authorities forthwith.

-o An employer will also ascertain the liability towards ESI dues, while taking over the ownership of a factory/establishment through purchase, gift, lease, license or otherwise as the new owner is liable to discharge past liabilities.
+o An employer will also ascertain the liability towards ESI dues, while taking over the ownership of a factory/establishment through purchase, gift, lease, licence or otherwise as the new owner is liable to discharge past liabilities.

-o An employer will also ascertain the liability towards ESI dues, while taking over the ownership of a factory / establishment through purchase, gift, lease, license or otherwise as the new owner is liable to discharge past liabilities.
+o An employer will also ascertain the liability towards ESI dues, while taking over the ownership of a factory / establishment through purchase, gift, lease, licence or otherwise as the new owner is liable to discharge past liabilities.

 Is it mandatory for the Employer to register under the Scheme?